metajack/metajack.im/_posts/2010-01-13-song-lyrics-xmpp-bot-and-tutorial.markdown

 [XMPPHP](http://code.google.com/p/xmpphp/) to have a little competition.

-At the end of his post, Ahbi also has a short tutorial for writing your own XMPP bots with JAXL.
+At the end of his post, Abhi also has a short tutorial for writing your own XMPP bots with JAXL.

 You might also want to check out his other PHP and JAXL posts: